-Tip Start Feature

-Do not press the accelerator.
-Turn the ignition key briefly to START position, and release it.
+For vehicles equipped with Tip Start (Six-Speed Transmission), turn the ignition switch to the START position and release it as soon as the starter engages.
 The starter motor will continue to run, and it will disengage automatically when the engine is running.
 If the engine fails to start, the starter will disengage automatically in 10 seconds.
-If this occurs, turn the ignition switch to the LOCK position, wait 10 to 15 seconds, then repeat the normal starting procedure.
+If this occurs, turn the ignition switch to the LOCK position, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure.

-Extremely Cold Weather (Below -20°F or -29°C)
+Extreme Cold Weather (Below -20°F or -29°C)

-To ensure reliable starting at these temperatures, use of an externally powered electric engine block heater (available from your authorized dealer) is recommended.
+To ensure reliable starting at these temperatures, use of an externally powered electric engine block heater (available from your dealer) is recommended.

-If Engine Fails to Start
+If Engine Fails To Start

-• Never pour fuel or other flammable liquid into the throttle body air inlet opening in an attempt to start the vehicle.
-This could result in flash fire causing serious personal injury.
+• Never pour fuel or other flammable liquids into the throttle body air inlet opening in an attempt to start the vehicle.
+This could result in a flash fire causing serious personal injury.

 • Do not attempt to push or tow your vehicle to get it started.
 Vehicles equipped with an automatic transmission cannot be started this way.
 Unburned fuel could enter the catalytic converter and once the engine has started, ignite and damage the converter and vehicle.
 If the vehicle has a discharged battery, booster cables may be used to obtain a start from a booster battery or the battery in another vehicle.
 This type of start can be dangerous if done improperly.
-Refer to Section 6 for proper jump-starting procedures and follow them carefully.
+Refer to "Jump Starting" in "What To Do In Emergencies" for further information.